It doesn’t have to be!

 On the left side of the screen, you’ll see many of the settings previously mentioned and a few others.

 - Billing: The billing section is where you can change payment methods and view past charges.
+YouTube TV payment methods include credit and debit cards, Google Play gift card and PayPal.

 - Family Sharing: The primary account holder can invite other members of the same household to share a YouTube TV membership.
 That way, members of the family get their own DVR and recommendations.